GothenburgBitFactory/taskwarrior/docs/contrib/first_time.md

     $ git checkout 2.7.0

-Here\'s a thought - if this page does not show the latest branch names, then, you know, you could fix that\...
+Here's a thought - if this page does not show the latest branch names, then, you know, you could fix that\...

 ## [3] Fix Something

 Now that you have the code, find something to fix.
-This may be the hardest step, but knowing how many typos there are in the source code and docs, it shouldn\'t take long to find one.
+This may be the hardest step, but knowing how many typos there are in the source code and docs, it shouldn't take long to find one.
 Try looking in the files in these directories:

 -   `taskwarrior.git/doc/man`